brian-summers/blackbook/README.md

-# Blackbook
+# Blackbook Secrets Engine

 <img width="1024" height="1024" alt="bbk" src="https://github.com/user-attachments/assets/fb60334e-c31f-42ff-a29b-bf4f5b70cba8" />

-A secrets engine isolated in a Docker container and driven from a CLI.
-Holds string secrets and arbitrary files, encrypted end-to-end from CLI to server behind TLS 1.3 + mTLS, with per-domain namespaces, group ACLs, resource policy flags, TOTP MFA, and K-of-N threshold approvals.
+The utmost in paranoid security.
+Highest-security defaults, layers of encryption, rich ACLs, in-memory DB, all served over mTLS.
+Stores secrets as strings or file objects.
+Open source for security's sake with in-depth documentation on internal workings.
+Deploys as a Docker container and can be accessed via pure CLI or web.

 ## What's in the box